- 4.1 Faculty Performance Criteria and Evaluation Model

 Faculty Performance Evaluation Process

-Each evaluation will review performance concerning teaching, professional activity and service and will provide any expectations for progression of performance regarding promotion or tenure and the role of individually negotiated assignments in these expectations.
-In negotiating individualized roles for faculty members, the dean of academic affairs is charged to carry out this task in a manner consistent with the Faculty Handbook.
+Each evaluation will review performance concerning teaching, professional activity and service.
+Evaluations will provide constructive feedback and suggestions for improving performance regarding promotion or tenure.
+Evaluations will also include the role of individually negotiated assignments (lab supervisor, program coordinator, grant writer, etc.,...) and will address areas of strengths and weaknesses regarding these assignments.
+In negotiating individualized roles for faculty members, the Dean of Academic Affairs is charged to carry out this task in a manner consistent with the Faculty Handbook.

-The dean of academic affairs and division chairs shall work closely with the Faculty Evaluation Committee and Divisional Personnel Committees (see section 4.4.4) throughout the year as needed to complete the faculty evaluation process.
+The Dean of Academic Affairs and Associate Deans shall work closely with the Faculty Evaluation Committee and Divisional Personnel Committees (see section 4.4.2) throughout the year as needed to complete the faculty evaluation process.

-The dean of academic affairs shall discuss faculty evaluation processes with the division chairs and department heads each fall semester.
+The Dean of Academic Affairs shall review faculty evaluation processes with the Department Chairs and Associate Deans each fall semester.

 Regular Performance Reviews

 At least four numerical or categorical ratings are to be used for the performance reviews.
 The ratings are to be designed to recognize both outstanding and unsatisfactory performances as well as those appraised as degrees of good or satisfactory.
-The dean of academic affairs and division chairs shall develop a clear set of expectations for satisfactory performance in the categories of teaching, professional activity and service.
+The Dean of Academic Affairs and Associate Deans shall develop a clear set of expectations for satisfactory performance in the categories of teaching, professional activity and service.

-For probationary faculty, these performance reviews will form a basis for subsequent reviews, for reviews regarding progress toward promotion or tenure and for recommendations concerning promotion, tenure and annual appointment and should be kept on file in the office of academic affairs.
+These performance reviews will form a basis for subsequent reviews, for reviews regarding progress toward promotion or tenure and for recommendations concerning promotion, tenure and annual appointment and should be kept on file in the office of Academic Affairs.

-A new faculty member who is a first-year candidate for reappointment shall have the advice of a senior faculty mentor to assist him/her in preparing materials for submission to the office of academic affairs.
-The mentor shall be appointed by the dean of academic affairs in consultation with the division chair and the new faculty member and hold this responsibility formally for one year.
+Untenured, ranked faculty members who are first-year candidates for reappointment shall have the advice of an appropriate faculty mentor to assist them for the reappointment process.
+The mentor shall be appointed by the Dean of Academic Affairs in consultation with the Department Chair and/or Associate Dean and the new faculty member and hold this responsibility formally for one year.
 The mentor should, however, continue to advise the new faculty member on an indefinite basis.

-Probationary faculty will undergo the following evaluations: [Forms can be found at https://wp.missouristate.edu/academicaffairs/Forms.htm ]
+Probationary faculty will undergo the following evaluations: [Forms available through the Office of Academic Affairs]

-- At least one classroom observation by the division chair, department head and/or a member of the tenured faculty annually
+- At least one classroom observation by the Department Chair and/or a member of the tenured faculty annually

-- Annual performance reviews completed by the division chair
+- Annual performance reviews completed by the Department Chair or Associate Dean or immediate faculty supervisor.

-- Annual review of progress toward tenure by the Divisional Personnel Committee and division chair (see below)
+- Annual review of progress toward tenure by the Divisional Personnel Committee and Associate Dean or immediate faculty supervisor. (see below)

-Every probationary faculty member must apply for each yearly appointment during his or her term of probation.
-The application must be made at the appropriate time as stated in the annual academic work calendar and in accordance with procedures outlined in section 4.4.5.
+Every probationary faculty member must apply for each academic year appointment during his or her term of probation.
+The application must be made at the appropriate time as stated in the annual academic work calendar (October 1st) and in accordance with procedures outlined in section 4.4.3.
 Failure to do so will result in no appointment.

-An annual review to assess whether a faculty member should be reappointed and to assess appropriate progress toward tenure shall be conducted by the Divisional Personnel Committee (DPC) and by the division chair.
-The division chair shall not be a participant in the voting or deliberations of the DPC.
-Based on the requirements of tenure listed in Section 3.6.2, the DPC will annually assess the probationary faculty member's cumulative record as he or she progresses toward the tenure decision year and will specify in writing one of three outcomes:
+An annual review to assess whether a faculty member should be reappointed and to assess appropriate progress toward tenure shall be conducted by the Divisional Personnel Committee (DPC) and by the Associate Dean. or immediate faculty supervisor.
+The Associate Dean or immediate faculty supervisor shall not be a participant in the voting or deliberations of the DPC.
+Based on the requirements of tenure listed in Section 3.6.2, the DPC serves as a pre-tenure committee and will annually assess the probationary faculty member's cumulative record as he or she progresses toward the tenure decision year and will specify in writing one of three outcomes:

 - that progress toward tenure is satisfactory